NadezhdaEr/rsschool-cv/cv.md

 5. Federal STATE Autonomous educational institution of BFU im.
 Kant's "Machine learning and artificial intelligence from scratch to result" (2020), Skillfactory "Python for data analysis" (2019)
 6. FGBOU VO SPbGUPTiD, IDPO " Frontend development technology (taking into account the Wordskills standard for the competence "Web design and development")" (2020)
 7. Theory of accounting and practical application in the program "1C: Accounting 8"
-8. English Language Training B2 (in progress)
+8. English Language Training B2
-9. German lessons A2 (in progress)
+9. German lessons A2
-* RS Schools Course «JavaScript/Front-end.
-Stage 0» (in progress)
+* RS Schools Course «JavaScript/Front-end.»
 =============================================================

 #### ___Languages___